jonahaag/DL-Approx-Stochastic-Control/README.md

 # DL-Approx-Stochastic-Control

-This repository contains the project work for the course "Computational Methods for Stochastic Differential Equations and Machine Learning" at the Royal Institute of Technology (KTH) in the spring term 2023, a joint work with Wille Viman.
+This repository contains the project work for the course "Computational Methods for Stochastic Differential Equations and Machine Learning" at the Royal Institute of Technology (KTH) in the spring term 2023, a joint work with Wille Viman Vestberg.
 The purpose of the project was to create a poster based on the paper ["Deep Learning Approximation for Stochastic Control Problems"](https://arxiv.org/pdf/1611.07422.pdf) by Han et al.

 The paper proposes a method to approximate optimal controllers for stochastic control setups using stacked deep neural networks.